TXH2020/movie_recommender/README.md

 - git
 - Create an account on the movies database.
 Obtain an api key.
 Then paste the key inside "" in the .prs file of this repository after it is cloned.

+This is based on Kim Falk's movie recommender system.
+However, a negative point of that system is that for a demonstration of the entire system, one has to spend several hours setting up the project by following all the instructions in Kim Falk's movie recommender book.
+This is mostly because of:
+- inserting data record by record into the database
+- tons of calculations to be performed.

+This implementation overcomes these issues by providing a full fledged system for demonstration with
+- all calculations and tests(tests not fully performed) already made.
+- replacing insert with copy which is significantly faster than insert.

+Hours of work to complete the installation of movie geek is reduced to a matter of 26 min on a Linux VM with 4Gb RAM 2cpus.
+Hence it is even faster on more powerful machines.

 ## Project Setup
 Steps to set up the project:
 - create a python virtual environment(using python -m venv or virtualenv)